domRiddle/ASF/Configuration.md

 ## Configs

 ASF is using **[JSON](https://en.wikipedia.org/wiki/JSON)** format for storing it's config files.
 It's human-friendly, readable and very universal format in which you can configure global and bot configs for ASF.
 You can edit ASF configs using any text editor you want, I suggest **[Notepad++](https://notepad-plus-plus.org)**.
+Alternatively, you can use ASF graphical config generator to make that a little bit easier.

 ---